jxnl/blog/docs/writing/posts/lgtmk.md

     E --> B
 ```

-It's really that simple.

 Well, let's take a closer look at what kind of metrics we can use and how they might improve our system.
 And I'll give an intuitive understanding of why and how some of these metrics break down.

-For the next few examples, we're going to go over primarily applications in RAG.
+But first I also want to talk about the importance of speed.

 ## Importance of Speed

-The speed of metrics is really important.
-By this, I mean how long it takes for your metrics to perform.
+How quickly you can get metrics and run tests determines the nature of how you iterate on your software.
 If you're looking at a metric that takes a long time to compute, you're going to be waiting a long time to iterate on your system.
-Do whatever it takes to make the test that you run and the metrics you build as fast as possible.
+So do whatever it takes to make the test that you run and the metrics you build as fast as possible!

 **Example via RAG**